sorasful/RFID-Mifare-cloner/README.md

 ## RUN IT
-You may need to use sudo to interact with the tag reader.
-If it's the case :
+You need to use sudo to interact with the tag reader :
 `sudo python3 RFID_mifare_cloner/rfid_mifare_cloner.py`

-if not, just remove the sudo !

 ## Run tests